3 & 4 Year Old Early Education Funding

 Universal Hours (15 hours funding)

 Every child attending The Mulberry Bush Nursery is entitled to 15 hours universal funding per week, 38 weeks a year from the term after the child’s 3rd birthday.
-Children can claim this free education in a multitude of ways but sessions must be for a minimum of 2.5 hours a day and a maximum of 10 hours a day.
+Children can claim this free education in a multitude of ways.

 EXTENDED HOURS (30 Hours Funding)